 Google search has been updated with an interactive periodic table that science students and enthusiasts will find absolutely useful in learning a whole lot more new stuff about the elements.
 One can easily find this interactive periodic table by searching for “periodic table” and clicking on the “explore elements” button on the right side of the page or by navigating to it directly by clicking HERE.

 This new development has just made learning chemistry a lot more fun.
-For instance, clicking on an element would now give you a 3D model of that element, displaying its atomic mass, melting point, and most interestingly including a short fact about each element clicked.
-Thallium, for example, was the murder agent used in Agatha Christie’s novel.
+For instance, clicking on an element would now give you a 3D model of that element, displaying its atomic mass, melting point, and most interestingly, including a short fact about each element clicked.
+Thallium, for example, was the murdered agent used in Agatha Christie’s novel.
 Who knew?

-The interactive periodic table is not the only new feature being announced by Google though.
+The interactive periodic table is not the only new feature being announced by Google.
 A few new features in Google Assistant have also been designed to assist families, including some updates to Family Bell reminders.

 For more trending news and updates in the world of tech, please visit Techgenyz.

 Hacker unwillingly begins returning over $600 million worth of stolen cryptocurrency

 All you need to know about Norton and Avast merging into an $8 billion empire